muhammedozturk/metaheuristicEnsemble/README.md

 library("rBayesianOptimization")
 library("metaheuristicOpt")

-Second, echoStateFunction.R includes Echo state Function that was utilized to perform weather forecasting.
+Second, run echoStateFunction.R includes Echo state Function that was utilized to perform weather forecasting.

 The data sets Natal, Manaus, Saopaulo, and Sudeste are of Brazilian weather data and can be accessed through https://github.com/ASOCDataSets/Weather-DataSet